WalmsleyIsRad/reflection/README.md

 # End of Ninth Week
 ## 11/3/2017
 I learned even more mechanics of html.
 I learned how to put Youtube videos into html.
 I learned how to set a background image that fills the whole screen.
 I learned how to change the color of text.
 I learned that Avante Siller is a way better Modern Warfare 2 player than Brock Noll.
 I also learned that Pamaj is a sniping god and that Siller will always beat Noll when it comes to MW2.
 I learned how to make an image a certain size. .

+---

+# End of Tenth Week
+## 11/10/2017
+I learned canvas mechanics of html.
+I learned how to make a box within the website.
+I learned how to make a gradient, and add different colors to it.
+I learned how to change the color, size, and font of the text.
+I learned how to put an online image into the canvas.
+I learned how to make lines and change the color of them.
+I learned how to add circles and change the color of them.